 - Note: Even if stainless steel is non-magnetic, only the superficial layer is magnetized when subjected to strong cold working.

-Appearance of electroless nickel plating
+Types of plating